revolutionchain/revo-ethers/README.md

 # Qtum Ethers
 A module for using Qtum through an Ethers compliant library to make it simpler to use Qtum

-# Upgrading from 0.x.x => 1.x.x
-TLDR: Breaking change in gas price, if you hardcode gas price then update your code otherwise you are probably ok upgrading to this version

-This version has a breaking change in gas price
-Janus has a bug in eth_gasPrice that returns GWEI instead of WEI If you have hardcoded gas price in your code, you will need to update it from 0x9502f9000 to 0x5d21dba000 If you rely on eth_gasPrice then nothing else should be required

-This release also works around the bug in Janus and will detect when it is fixed and act correctly The worst case scenario to not upgrading to this release is when the Janus server you talk to gets upgrade your transactions will have higher transaction fees as eth_gasPrice will return a larger number

-Keep in mind that Qtum rejects transactions with absurdly high transaction fees, so the network will prevent accidental out of control spending by rejecting transactions - though this bug will not increase fees anywhere near that

-We will be deploying bugfixed Janus to our mainnet server fleet

-This release also improves transaction fee calculation and will result in lower transaction fees

-Upgrading to this version will warn you when creating transactions with Janus instances that have not been upgraded after May 30th, 2022

-**After August 1st 2022, the warnings will turn into errors and you will be unable to create transactions with old Janus instances**

-# Upgrading from 0.0.3 => 0.1.x
-public key address generation now follows QTUM behavior, the same private keys will now generate different addresses

-adds support for importing WIF private keys

-gas price is now specified in WEI, not Satoshis

 # Installation

 Open a console and run